 When it comes to skiing, France is the most popular destination for British holidaymakers – and with good reason.
 A choice of fabulous ski destinations is a huge lure plus there’s a massive variety of resorts to suit all tastes and budgets.
-Expensive prices can deter visitors from choosing a ski holiday, but one of the most economical ways to enjoy a snowy, sporty break, is with a self-catering chalet and at French Connections they’ve got a fabulous range for you to choose from.
+One of the best ways to enjoy a snowy, sporty break, is with a self-catering chalet and at OVO Network they’ve got a fabulous range for you to choose from.

 Here we take a look at where to stay in 7 great ski destinations that are not in the most well-known locations – they’re a bit off the beaten snow track…